sodafoundation/dock/CONTRIBUTING.md

 ### Code style

-The coding style suggested by the Golang community is used in opensds.
+The coding style suggested by the Golang community is used in SODA.
 See the [doc](https://github.com/golang/go/wiki/CodeReviewComments) for more details.

-Please follow this style to make opensds easy to review, maintain and develop.
+Please follow this style to make SODA easy to review, maintain and develop.

 ### Report issues